Gerald Barbarito: Bishop of Ogdensburg

 On October 26, 1999, John Paul II named Barbarito as bishop of Ogdensburg.
 He filled the vacancy left when Bishop Paul Loverde was appointed the Bishop of Arlington nine months prior.

 Bishop of Palm Beach

 On July 1, 2003, Barbarito was appointed by John Paul II as the fifth bishop of Palm Beach to succeed Bishop Seán O'Malley who had been named archbishop of the Archdiocese of Boston.
 Barbarito was installed on August 28, 2003, at the Cathedral of St. Ignatius Loyola.
 In January 2015, Barbarito underwent a successful seven-hour surgery in Miami to remove a benign brain tumor.

 In February 2012, Barbarito signed a letter with the other Catholic bishops of Florida asking Florida Governor Rick Scott to stop the execution of Robert Waterhouse, a convicted murderer.
 Scott allowed Waterhouse to be executed that month.

+On December 19, 2025, Pope Leo XIV accepted his resignation, after handing in his mandatory letter of resignation at the age of 75.

 Barbarito is a member of the Catholic Biblical Association and the Canon Law Society of America.

 Viewpoints

-Barbarito considers himself to be a Republican and an opponent of abortion.
+Barbarito is an opponent of abortion.